Macular degeneration impacts the lives of nearly 10% of all adults—more than all other eye conditions combined.

 To assure prompt treatment of AMD, it’s important to go for regular eye exams.

 Eating a healthy diet, maintaining weight, avoiding smoking, and paying attention to blood pressure and cholesterol levels are all steps that can be taken to keep eyes healthy and help prevent macular degeneration and other sight-threatening macular diseases.

 If you suspect you may have macular degeneration, contact an eye doctor near you to schedule an appointment, they will provide you with information about AMD and the best course of treatment to prolong healthy clear vision as long as possible.

-Macular Diseases »
+Dry Macular Degeneration (AMD) »